-"This is extremely frightening and disturbing to hear that this is happening in Canada, and certainly we would be looking toward law enforcement agencies to be monitoring any risks or threats to the safety and well-being of our communities and broader communities," she said.
+"This is extremely frightening and disturbing to hear that this is happening in Canada and certainly we would be looking towards law enforcement agencies to be monitoring any risks or threats to the safety and well being in our communities and broader communities," she told VICE.

 Unique in Canada's Far-Right Ecosphere

-"I'll be honest with you—I'm surprised they're as armed as they are," Scrivens said.
-"That's not traditional of the far-right groups in Canada at least; we don't really have that gun-toting survivalist kind of way of thinking in Canada."
+"I'll be honest with you, I'm surprised they're as armed as they are," Scrivens told VICE.
+"That's not traditional of the far-right groups in Canada at least, we don't really have that gun-toting survivalist kind of way of thinking in Canada."

-The group is, by its own admission, conducting live fire paramilitary training—and the training is being led by members who claim to be former military men.
-Welling told VICE that the group trains weekly, practicing hand signals, platoon-style movements, assault-style live fire drills, and vehicle assaults—this is something the group reiterates on its closed Facebook group.
-Welling said a former military medic is apparently on site for all these training exercises and conversations on its closed group indicate it trains either at fellow members' rural residences or at a location of the Red Deer River near the Penhold area.
+The group is, by their own admission, conducting live fire paramilitary training—and the training is being led by members who claim to be former military men.
+Welling told VICE that the group trains weekly, practicing hand signals, platoon-style movements, assault-style live fire drills and vehicle assaults—this is something the group reiterates on their closed Facebook group.
+Welling said a former military medic is apparently on site for all these training exercises and conversations on their closed group indicate they train either at fellow members' rural residences or at a location off the Red Deer River near the Penhold area.

 The legality of this style of training is questionable.
-Section 70 of the Criminal Code of Canada entitled "Unlawful Drilling" outlaws "assemblies, without lawful authority, of persons for the purpose of training or drilling themselves, of being trained or drilled to the use of arms, of practicing military exercises."
-A person can be sentenced to upward of five years if being found guilty of unlawful drilling.
+Section 70 of the Criminal Code of Canada entitled "Unlawful Drilling" outlaws "assemblies, without lawful authority, of persons for the purpose of (i) of training or drilling themselves, (ii) of being trained or drilled to the use of arms, or (iii) of practising military exercises."
+A person can be sentenced to upwards of five years if being found guilty of unlawful drilling.

 In fact, the legality of the group as a whole is iffy.
-Welling makes it clear that he and the group understand the precarious legal state that comes part and parcel with the term "militia" in Canada and, thusly, is hesitant to describe themselves as such.
-Operating a militia, in general, is not illegal in Canada, but several laws and firearm codes, much like section 70, outlaw acting as one.
-This is not lost on the III%, who, in the pinned post of its rules on the closed Facebook group VICE gained access to, state "We are NOT a militia."
+Welling makes it clear that the group understands the precarious legal state that comes part and parcel with the term "militia" in Canada and, thusly, is hesitant to describe themselves as such.
+Operating a militia in general is not illegal in Canada, but several laws and firearm codes, much like section 70, outlaw acting as one.
+This is not lost on the III% who, in the pinned post of their rules on the closed Facebook group VICE gained access to, state "We are NOT a militia."

 The threat of a violent outburst from the III% is most likely low, according to both Dr. David C. Hofmann, who studies right-wing extremist groups at the University of New Brunswick, and Scrivens, who explained that these groups typically are planning for a future event as opposed to planning and carrying out raids or assaults—however, both did add that predicting the activity of groups such as these in the current age is difficult.
 Hofmann explained that, typically, the threat of violence hinges on how the group is approached by law enforcement agencies.